montera82/patient-encounter-api/README.md

 patient-encounter-api  | info: Retrieved 2 encounters {"requestId":"76a38672-7d6e-4e95-8740-7c7c371cc879"}
 ```

-Note: All sensitive patient information (PHI) is automatically redacted from logs to maintain HIPAA compliance while preserving operational visibility.
+Note: All sensitive patient information (PHI) is automatically redacted from logs to maintain compliance while preserving operational visibility.

 ### Environmental Variables

 The project's environmental variables are stored in a `.env.docker` file in the project root.
 This file is intended for use during docker container creation.
 Moreover, it is readily adaptable for integration with Kubernetes, serving as a values file in Helm charts.
-This ensures that the application can be deployed consistently and reliably across various healthcare environments, from development setups to production HIPAA-compliant clusters, while maintaining the ease of configuration management and regulatory compliance.
+This ensures that the application can be deployed consistently and reliably across various healthcare environments, from development setups to production clusters, while maintaining the ease of configuration management and regulatory compliance.

 ---